mingxuanM/Android-InternshipTest/README.md

 ## The Net Circle internship test
-An Android app that will retrieve 30 images from dribbble's API and display them in a ``RecyclerView`` ``SwipeRefreshLayout`` is implemented to achieve "pull to refresh" feature.
+An Android app that will retrieve 30 images from dribbble's API and display them in a ``RecyclerView``.

+``SwipeRefreshLayout`` is implemented to achieve "pull to refresh" feature.

 ![Screenshot](https://github.com/mingxuanM/InternshipTest/tree/master/screenshots/Screenshot_1509508821.png)